RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 ## Some Interesting points - Interpretations:
-- We see traits of private sector manipulation with sports accounts, fake detectives, fake devils/monsters, and fake agencies.
+- We see traits of private sector manipulation with Sports accounts, fake detectives, fake devils/monsters, and fake agencies.
 Intimidation with state is a decoy from the multiple layers of private services.
 - Preliminary research was conducted on the risks by asking multiple organizations in summer of 2021. <a href="http://iosi.global">IOSI.global</a> - a global intelligence and security agency with a network of over 40K - called it a 'high risk' case and saw money-laundering investigations of Depp's people.
 They said high levels of cyber crime are around Amber Heard's accounts.
 We continued despite risks and many researchers did so knowing that it's a deadly case study to instead help life.
 - In Nov 2018, an account is against Amber Heard's "sweet, loving girl" image and attacks her, Warner Bros, others.
 It claims bots promote her beauty.
 Then it currently today is a mentions-bot.
 <br>In Subjective Preliminary Claims, there's an ex-staff partner leaking in March/April 2019 which not only said the operations were pre-planned for years, but numerous other timeline issues showing in AH's exhibit files in 2022.